-Another note.
-Yes, another note about the sicknesses going around your kids’ school.
+Another email.
+Yes, another email about the sicknesses going around your kids’ school.
 Croup.
 Strep.
-Flu.
-RSV.
+Stomach bug.
+Respiratory syncytial virus.
 Just seeing the words is enough to send moms and dads into a panic.
 The CDC announced that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the US.
 So what can you do to help ensure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nasal mucus, and tiredness.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
 Likewise, the American College of Allergists report that 50% of all diseases are either caused or aggravated by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

-- Pollutant sources (cleaning agents, poorly maintained or unsanitary heating and cooling or humidification devises, smoke, etc)
+- Pollutants (cleaning products, poorly maintained or unsanitary heating and cooling or humidification devises, tobacco, etc)

-So all this info – what does it mean?
+So all this info – so what?
 What do you do?
 How can you make sure you and your little ones aren’t breathing adulterated, disease-inducing air?

 Luckily, we have options.